rdkit/rdkit/Docs/Book/RDKit_Book.rst

 *Note* This section describes functionality added in the `2019.03.1` release of the RDKit.

-By default the :py:class:rdkit.Chem.rdmolfiles.SDMolSupplier and :py:class:rdkit.Chem.rdmolfiles.ForwardSDMolSupplier classes (``RDKit::SDMolSupplier`` and ``RDKit::ForwardMolSupplier`` in C++) can now recognize some molecular properties as property lists and them into atomic properties.
+By default the :py:class:`rdkit.Chem.rdmolfiles.SDMolSupplier` and :py:class:`rdkit.Chem.rdmolfiles.ForwardSDMolSupplier` classes
+(``RDKit::SDMolSupplier`` and ``RDKit::ForwardMolSupplier`` in C++) can now recognize some molecular properties as property lists and them into atomic properties.
 Properties with names that start with ``atom.prop``, ``atom.iprop``, ``atom.dprop``, or ``atom.bprop`` are converted to atomic properties of type string, int (64 bit), double, or bool respectively.